Protocol Specification

 5.4 The Board

-A 17-member board represents 7 stakeholder groups: founding stewards, independent participants, domain experts, validators, partners, governments, and not-for-profit organisations.
-This ensures that no single constituency can capture the governance process.
+A board representing distinct stakeholder groups - founding stewards, independent participants, domain experts, validators, partners, governments, and not-for-profit organisations - governs during the stewardship window.
+This composition ensures that no single constituency can capture the governance process.
+The precise membership is being formalised as the protocol matures toward launch.

 5.5 Legal Structure